 A student is classified as "full-time" if enrolled in at least nine (9) semester credit hours during the fall or spring semesters, at least six (6) semester credit hours during the summer.
 Enrollment is required in the semester in which the research proposal is submitted and continuously through the semester in which all requirements for graduation are completed.
-Enrollment is required prior to, during, or just after the semester in which the preliminary examination (DrPH and PhD programs) is taken and in the semester in which the student is involved in a practicum/internship (MPH and DrPH programs).
+Enrollment is required during the semester in which the preliminary examination (DrPH and PhD programs) is taken and in the semester in which the student is involved in a practicum/internship (MPH and DrPH programs).
 Enrollment is required in the semester in which students graduate.
 Students must maintain enrollment so that any absence from the degree program does not exceed one (1) calendar year (three (3) consecutive semesters) unless a formal leave of absence is granted.

 Students are expected to complete master's degree programs (MPH and MS) within five (5) years and doctoral degree programs (DrPH and PhD) within seven (7) years.
 In case of extenuating circumstances, a student may request a one-year extension.
 The possibility of a second year of extension exists under extraordinary circumstances.
 Students who do not graduate within the approved time limit will be dismissed from the program and must be readmitted in order to complete the degree program in effect at the time of readmission.

-Students who anticipate interrupting their degree program for more than two (2) semesters should consider requesting a Leave of Absence (LOA).
+UTHealth School of Public Health recognizes that in some instances, students may need to take time away from their studies to attend other important aspects and events in their lives.
+Students who may need to be away for more than one (1) semester should seriously considered to request a Leave of Absence (LOA) to preserve continuing student status.
+If the student is not granted a LOA and does not enroll for one calendar year (three [3] consecutive semesters) the student is automatically dismissed from the School.
 Students who have an approved LOA maintain their student status within the School.
-The LOA "stops the clock" on the student's degree program and does not add to the timeline for completing the degree.
+The LOA "stops the clock" on the student's degree program and does not add to the time-line for completing the degree.
 The LOA is granted for one (1) calendar year.
 In extraordinary circumstances, a second year may be granted.
 LOAs do not extend beyond two (2) years.
 Students who need to be away from the school for longer periods should consider withdrawing from the degree program and applying for readmission when their situation improves.
 The student may enroll in classes at any time during the LOA if his/her situation changes and the LOA is no longer needed.